-MISP 2020 states that a key to the industry's success will be the ability to optimise the systems, technologies and practices within immediate control.
+The Meat Industry Strategic Plan (MISP 2020) states that a key to the industry's success will be the ability to optimise the systems, technologies and practices within immediate control.
 Of increasing importance is the ability to ensure these elements are used to actively align industry practices with consumer and community expectations.

-15 RMAC 2015 Meat Industry Strategic plan - MISP 2020
+17 RMAC, 2015, Meat Industry Strategic Plan - MISP 2020

-One of the key requirements identified in MISP 2020 is the need for a whole of supply chain electronic data exchange capability that supports industry specification, quality and integrity systems with open and transparent access by all relevant parties.
+One of the key requirements identified in MISP 2020 is the need for a whole-of-supply-chain electronic data exchange capability that supports industry specification, quality and integrity systems with open and transparent access by all relevant parties.

-Through its primary Research Development Corporation (RDC), the Australian Meat Processor Corporation (AMPC), the industry continues to invest in the development of new technologies.
-16 AMPC's Processing Technologies program focuses on developing and implementing technologies and solutions that automate manual tasks, increase the use of manual assist technologies, and improve resource efficiency to enhance process value and recovery.
+Through its primary Research Development Corporations (RDCs), the Australian Meat Processor Corporation (AMPC) and Meat and Livestock Australia (MLA), the industry continues to invest in the development of new technologies.18

+AMPC's Processing Technologies program focuses on developing and implementing technologies and solutions that automate manual tasks, increase the use of manual assist technologies, and improve resource efficiency to enhance process value and recovery.

 The Australian red meat processing industry works with raw material that is highly variable both in shape and composition.
-Each carcase is different and the ability to automatically measure characteristics 'online' offers an opportunity to increase processing efficiency and productivity.
-The AMPC program focuses on developing and implementing systems that can manage these variations to capture the data and images necessary to adjust cutting lines for automation and inform processing decisions according to carcase type, product specification, and customer and market requirements.
+Each carcase is different, and the ability to automatically measure characteristics 'online' offers an opportunity to increase processing efficiency and productivity.
+The AMPC program focuses on developing and implementing systems that can manage these variations to capture the data and images necessary to adjust cutting lines for automation and to inform processing decisions according to carcase type, product specification, and customer and market requirements.

-The materials handling stream focuses on focuses on developing and implementing cost-effective technologies and solutions to materials handling tasks, including the load out of carcasses, picking and packing boned and sliced product (e.g. primals, subprimals and shelf-ready portions) and cartoned meat.
+The materials handling stream focuses on developing and implementing cost-effective technologies and solutions to materials handling tasks, including the load-out of carcasses, picking and packing boned and sliced product (e.g. primals, subprimals and shelf-ready portions) and cartoned meat.